• Skip to primary navigation

 November 19, 2021 at 1:14 pm

-Hi Anne, the batter should be a little thick (like the photos above), but it sounds like it was thicker than it should be if your cupcakes turned out dense.
-At what point did your cupcakes stop looking like the process photos above?
+Hi Anne, the batter should be a little thick (like the photos above), but it sounds like it was thicker than it should be if the cupcakes turned out dense.

 Reply